bazelbuild/bazel/site/docs/skylark/aspects.md

 The implementation function can access the attributes of the target rule via [`ctx.rule.attr`](lib/ctx.html#rule).
 It can examine providers that are provided by the target to which it is applied (via the `target` argument).

-In this example the implementation doesn't return anything so `PrintProvider` is just a constructor for an empty provider.
+Aspects are required to return a list of providers.
+In this example the aspect does not provide anything, so it returns an empty list.

 ### Invoking the aspect using the command line